 The television broadcasting business is characterised by medium to long-term contracts (5-year duration being the DTT market practice) with high renewal rates and staggered future maturities.
 The Group typically enters into standard service level agreements, which include capped penalties in the event transmission services are interrupted or altered.
 A significant portion of sales is contracted, providing good visibility on volumes and prices.
-The Group has a strong track record of contract renewals proportion, such as the contracts renewed for 5 years (until end 2025-2026) with the following Multiplexes: Multi4, SMR6 and NTN.
-As a result of such contracts, as at 31 December 2022, the Group benefited from a backlog in the amount of €406 million, or 2.6 times revenue from television broadcasting services on a twelve-months basis.
+The Group has a strong track record of contract renewals proportion.
+As a result of such contracts, as at 31 December 2023, the Group benefited from a backlog in the amount of €438 million, or 2.8 times revenue from television broadcasting services on a twelve-months basis.
 The amount of the backlog is not necessarily indicative of future revenue or earnings.
 Although the backlog reflects business that is considered to be firm, cancellations or scope adjustments may occur.